matepek/vscode-catch2-test-adapter/documents/configuration/debug.configTemplate.md

 #### Remarks

-The lack of `type` property raise a warning but seems unnecessary to be field but hard to implement.
-One can put an assertion there: `"type": "${assert}"`
+The lack of `type` property in the root object raises a warning but actually it is not required if the platform specific version will overwrite it.
+See example bellow.

 ```
 "testMate.cpp.debug.configTemplate": {
-  "type": "${assert}",
+  "type": "${assert:testMate.cpp.debug.configTemplate doesn't support this platform.}",
   "linux": { "type": "cppdbg", "MIMode": "gdb" },
   "darwin": { "type": "cppdbg", "MIMode": "lldb" },
   "windows": { "type": "cppvsdbg" },